CHIA-HSUANCHOU/Linear-Programming/README.md

 3. **Solve subproblems**
 - Check feasibility /Add Feasibility Cut

-  If the problem is complete recourse => No need to do feasibility test
+  -If the problem is complete recourse => No need to do feasibility test

 - Solve new master problem and resolve subproblem

-  If feasibility cut added, solve the master problem and subproblem again
+  -If feasibility cut added, solve the master problem and subproblem again

 - Check  optimality/Add  optimality cut

-After all scenarios of the subproblem  have been run through and optimality  has not been reached, add optimality cut to the master problem
+  -After all scenarios of the subproblem  have been run through and optimality  has not been reached, add optimality cut to the master problem

 4. Iterate until convergence
    - Stop when the **Upper Bound (UB)** and **Lower Bound (LB)** converge: